 SFMTA conducts monthly meetings to review the status of identified risks, monitor the implementation of mitigation measures, identify new risks, and evaluate the probability and potential impacts of existing and newly identified risks.
 The current major risks to the project address the potential for further delays to the construction of the stations, which cannot be mitigated or recovered, resulting in further delays to the RSD.
-At the Risk Mitigation meeting on October 2, 2018, these and other major remaining project risks were evaluated.
+At the Risk Mitigation meeting on April 16, 2019, these and other major remaining project risks were evaluated.
 The outcome of the risk meeting is documented in Appendix D.

-The PMOC noted the following significant items of discussion at the October meeting:
+The PMOC noted the following significant items of discussion at the April meeting:

 - Risk 99 Breakdown in relationships between SFMTA and contractors during construction results in increased claims and delays to the overall construction schedule rating has been increased, resulting in this being the top ranked risk.
 Along with risk 240 Unresolved Assignment of Schedule Delay Responsibility leading to higher costs for the program the effects of this risk are occurring now.
 SFMTA has started to conduct its detailed review of the causes of and responsibilities for delays in an effort to establish a negotiating position for a global resolution of the outstanding delay claims.
-Risk 99 and 240 remain the top threats to the program. - Risk 205 Prolonged time to execute CMods creates additional cost and causes conflict between REs and the contractor.
+Risk 99 and 240 remain the top threats to the program.
+SFMTA stated the mitigation for this risk is to identify additional funding sources to address potential cost overrun due to the increased claims. - Risk 205 Prolonged time to execute CMods creates additional cost and causes conflict between Resident Engineers (REs) and the contractor.
 TPC is now refusing to progress work that includes changes to the contract documents without an executed CMod, which may delay future work.
-SFMTA noted that its standard procedures for contract modifications lead to delays in execution of all changes. - The meeting proceeded with routine updates to previously identified risks.
-Risks associated with underground mining at CTS are nearing retirement, pending completion of the final lining of the platform and cross-cut caverns. - CSP's new quality manager noted that there has been an increase in NCNs, which are issued when the contractor fails to issue a CNCR. - The impact of water leaks at YBM remains a high-ranked risk.
-High moisture and humidity levels at YBM are delaying the placement of dielectric coatings in the main electrical room at YBM.
-Humidity levels higher than specified are also being detected at UMS.
-A report on the causes of the leaks by an expert panel is complete.
-The PMOC notes that implementation of mitigation measures to either stop or manage the incoming water and provide dry conditions in the electrical rooms is critical to maintaining progress of construction at YBM.
+SFMTA noted that its standard procedures for contract modifications lead to delays in execution of all changes.

-- Initial ratings were developed for a new risk that had been identified at previous risk mitigation meetings: - Systems test integration between components rated high for probability and cost impact and medium for schedule impact, resulting in a rating of 8.
+- The meeting proceeded with routine updates to previously identified risks.
+Risks associated with underground mining at CTS are nearing retirement, pending completion of the final lining of the platform and cross-cut caverns. - CSP's new quality manager noted that there has been an increase in NCNs, which are issued when the contractor fails to issue a CNCR. - Initial ratings were developed for a new risk that had been identified at previous risk mitigation meetings: - Systems elements not working properly rated high for probability and cost impact and medium for schedule impact, resulting in a rating of 8.